DanielEduardoLopez/SalesForecasting/README.md

 # Sales Prediction for Walmart in Mexico
-Prediction of the sales of a company using multivariate time series and a linear regression model in Python and TensorFlow.
+Prediction of the sales of a company using multivariate time series and a linear regression model in Python.